jogoodma/homology-explorer/docs/draft_report.md

 ### Visualization

-The network visualization is controlled by React components that manage the application views and state.
-The `GeneNetwork` component takes the requested gene ID, the application state, and event handlers and creates the network visualization via the react-sigma bindings for the Sigma.js library.
-The Graphology.js library was used to implement the graph filtering logic provided by the application.
+The network visualization is controlled by React (React) components that manage the application views and state.
+The `GeneNetwork` component takes the requested gene ID, the application state, and event handlers and creates the network visualization via the react-sigma (react-sigma) bindings for the Sigma.js library (sigma.js).
+The Graphology.js (Graphology) library was used to implement the graph filtering logic provided by the application.

 # Results